ammanueladdis/pcc_prep/chapter_01/osx_setup.md

 <a name='python3.5'></a>Installing Python 3.5
 ---

-Install Homebrew, which makes it easy to install the most recent version of Python.
+Install [Homebrew](http://brew.sh/), which makes it easy to install the most recent version of Python.
 Start out by installing some of Apple's xcode tools:

     $ xcode-select --install

 The installation may take a while, depending on the speed of your connection.
 Next, install Homebrew:

-    $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/
+    $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
-master/install)"

 If you run the command **brew doctor**, you can verify that the installation was successful: